 Aircraft 4003 was unique in other ways.
-It was the first F-22 to have an internal structure that is fully representative of the production aircraft and it will be used to perform demonstrations to 100 percent of the loads.
+It was the first F-22 to have an internal structure that is fully representative of the production aircraft and it was used to perform demonstrations to 100 percent of the loads.
 Aircraft 4003 was the first used to test the operation of the M61A2 cannon.
 It was also used in acoustic surveys at Edwards.
-In these surveys, the engines will be operated at various power settings from idle through maximum power to obtain data on the resulting structural effects and potential physiological effects on maintenance personnel.
+In these surveys, the engines were operated at various power settings from idle through maximum power to obtain data on the resulting structural effects and potential physiological effects on maintenance personnel.

 In steps, the static test article is taken to the aircraft's load limit first; that is, the design limit of the structure.
-In the 'ultimate test' the structure will be taken to 150 percent of its load limit.
-Successful completion clears Aircraft 4003 to demonstrate maximum loads in flight.
+In the 'ultimate test' the structure was taken to 150 percent of its load limit.
+Successful completion cleared Aircraft 4003 to demonstrate maximum loads in flight.

 All of the test results are used to update structural models, also called finite element models (FEMs).
 These models are representations of the airplane that break down its structure into discrete mathematical units called elements.
 The model is used as a basis for all structural analysis.